C++ If Else - C++ Programming Tutorial

 1. C++ if Statement:

-The most basic form of conditional statement in C++ requires only an if statement.
-The C++ if statement tests the condition.
-It is executed if the condition is true.
-When the condition proves false, the program omits the subsequent if block.
+The fundamental type of conditional statement in C++ involves solely an if statement.
+In C++, the if statement evaluates the condition and executes the associated block of code if the condition is true.
+If the condition is false, the program skips the following if block.

 Syntax: